Updated on: September 8, 2023

 Both Surfshark and CyberGhost VPN are really good for torrenting.
 CyberGhost VPN offers P2P support on a larger number of servers, but Surfshark allows torrenting in more countries.
 They both come with great security features for torrenting, including a kill switch and leak protection, but only CyberGhost VPN offers full leak protection.
 On the other hand, only Surfshark’s ad blocker blocks annoying ads on sites — CyberGhost VPN’s ad blocker only blocks ads in search engines.

-Gaming — CyberGhost VPN Has Better Streaming Support
+Gaming — CyberGhost VPN Has Better Gaming Support

 |Ping on Local Servers (North Macedonia)||Ping on Distant Servers